Home » Type » Condiment » How To Make Tahini

 Ways to Use Tahini Paste

-Now that you’ve made sesame seed paste, here are a few of my favorite ways to use it!
+Now that you’ve made this versatile condiment, here are a few favorite ways to use it!

 top down view of spoon in tahini with items surrounding.